InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/innersource-dojo.md

 ## Patlet

 An InnerSource Dojo is a structured environment where participants collaboratively create, share and refine content, tools and practices using InnerSource methodologies.
 This fosters a culture of continuous learning, innovation and collective improvement.
-It can be applied to various domains such as DevOps, Agile practices, Systems Thinking exploration and or Mindset transformation.
+It can be applied to various domains such as Agile / DevOps / DevSecOps practices, InnerSource methodologies, Systems Thinking exploration and or Mindset transformation.

 ## Problem